Loans from

 • Late Payment Penalty: This is a penalty charge most lenders charge borrowers who make payments after its due date.

 • Prepayment Penalty: This is an extra charge some lenders include when borrowers make a payment before its due date.
-These fees can be avoidable, as not all lenders include them.
+These costs can be avoidable, as not all lenders include them.

-Your lender should inform you for all fees associated with your loan before you sign your contract.
+Your lender should inform you of all fees associated with your loan before you sign your contract.

 The application process can vary depending on the lender.
 Some lenders have an approval process that allows borrowers to access funds within 24 hours, others may take days or even weeks.